pfalcon/yaota8266/README.md

-  help              This help page print-rsa-modulus Print the RSA modulus line for copy&paste into config.h rsa-keys          Generate RSA keys and print the RSA modulus line for copy&paste into config.h build             Build boot8266 and ota-server and combine it to: "yaota8266.bin" clean             clean builded files
+  help              This help page print-rsa-modulus Print the RSA modulus line for copy&paste into config.h rsa-keys          Generate RSA keys and print the RSA modulus line for copy&paste into config.h verify            Check RSA key, config.h and compiled "yaota8266.bin" build             Build boot8266 and ota-server and combine it to: "yaota8266.bin" and verfiy it clean             clean builded files
 ```